jayeshk7/Intro-to-NLP/2. Language Models/Character level/README.md

 1. The dataset is just weird.
 I agree Pokemon names are really cool but they don't really follow any trend and are mostly random alphabets with some vowels here and there.
 2. I was too impatient and didn't train long enough

-You can also download the weights of my model and train it further.
+You can download the weights of my model and train it further.
 Let me know if it results in better names!